awslabs/git-secrets/README.rst

 egrep compatible regular expressions are used to determine if a commit or commit message contains any prohibited patterns.
 These regular expressions are defined using the ``git config`` command.
 It is important to note that different systems use different versions of egrep.
 For example, when running on OS X, you will use a different version of egrep than when running on something like Ubuntu (BSD vs GNU).
-You can customize which egrep is used by ``git-secrets`` if these slight differences change the behavior of your regular expressions.
-The ``secrets.grep`` git configuration setting specifies the grep command to use.
-You must include any arguments leading up to but not including the patterns and filename when configuring a custom grep setting (for example, ``gegrep -nwH`` could be used to utilize the egrep installed by running ``brew install grep``).

 .. note::